csc-training/summerschool/unix/docs/02_Make_modules_and_batch_jobs.md

 - Recipes consist of one or more shell commands
 - If the dependencies are newer then the target, make runs the recipe
 - Run make with ` make target`
-	* By default make runs the first rule in the file
+	* Without an argument, make runs the first rule in the file
 </div>

 <div class=column>